 Dormitory by Vallettastay

 Budget backpacking options were few and far between in Valletta before Vallettastay opened new hostel accommodation a couple of years ago.
 Set in an 16th-century Maltese townhouse, this three-story building provides basic dormitory accommodation at the heart of the capital.
-A decent option for backpackers seeking a base in Valletta.view prices on booking.com view prices on hostelworld
+A decent option for backpackers seeking a base in Valletta, and is open for bookings as normal.view prices on booking.com view prices on hostelworld

 Best mid-range accommodation in Valletta